Roles and privileges

 A role can own database objects, such as tables or views.

-The example below shows how to set the owner of the sales.orders_temp
+The example below shows how to set the owner of the sales.orders_temp table to alice:

 ALTER TABLE sales.orders_temp